The number of $C_{2l}$-free graphs: Introduction

 Using the hypergraph container method, together with Theorem~\ref{thm:cycle:hypergraph}, we will prove the following upper bounds on $\ex \big( G(n,p), C_{2\ell} \big)$.
 Both are simple consequences of a structural result (i.e., generalization of Theorem~\ref{thm:cycle:containers}) which we will state and prove in Section~\ref{sec:Turan}.
 Moreover, by~\eqref{eq:KKSthm} the first bound is sharp up to a polylog-factor, and we will show that, modulo a well-known (and widely believed) conjecture of Erd\H{o}s and Simonovits, the second bound is sharp\footnote{This would also imply that the bound in part~$(b)$ of Theorem~\ref{thm:cycle:hypergraph} is essentially best possible.} up to the value of the constant $C$.

 \begin{thm} For every $\ell \ge 2$, there exists a constant $C = C(\ell) > 0$ such that

 with high probability as $n \to \infty$. \end{thm}

 In Section~\ref{sec:Kst} we shall prove a similar (and also probably close to best possible) theorem for $K_{s,t}$-free graphs.
-For similar results in a closely related context, we refer the reader to the recent work of Kohayakawa, Lee, R\"odl and Samotij~\cite{KLRS} on Sidon sets.
+We remark that similar results in the closely related setting of $B_h$-sets (though using somewhat different techniques) were also obtained recently in a series of papers by Dellamonica, Kohayakawa, Lee, R\"odl and Samotij~\cite{DKLRS1,DKLRS2,DKLRS3,KLRS}.

 The rest of the paper is organised as follows.
 First, in Section~\ref{sec:outline}, we give an outline of the proofs of Theorems~\ref{thm:main} and~\ref{thm:cycle:hypergraph} and prove Proposition~\ref{prop:counterexample}.
 Next, in Section~\ref{Sec:ES}, the most substantial part of the paper, we prove Theorem~\ref{thm:cycle:hypergraph}.
-In Section~\ref{sec:containers} we formally introduce the hypergraph container method, and in Section~\ref{sec:proof} we will use it to prove Theorems~\ref{thm:main} and~\ref{thm:cycle:containers}, Corollary~\ref{cor:fewwithfewedges} and Proposition~\ref{prop:conj:implies:thm}.
+In Section~\ref{sec:containers} we formally introduce the hypergraph container method, and in Section~\ref{sec:proof} we will use it to prove Theorems~\ref{thm:main} and~\ref{thm:cycle:containers}, Theorem~\ref{cor:fewwithfewedges} and Proposition~\ref{prop:conj:implies:thm}.
 We will also give a relatively simple proof of a slightly weaker version of Theorem~\ref{thm:randomturan} (with an extra $\log$-factor), and then, in Section~\ref{sec:Turan}, a more involved proof of the precise statement.
 Finally, in Section~\ref{sec:Kst}, we will sketch the proof of some similar results with `even cycle' replaced by `complete bipartite graph'.